15 Interesting Facts About African Wild Dogs. Habitat, hunting, great caretakers & much more.

 Closing Thoughts.

-The African wild dog is a very interesting animal, and while not a popular as the lion of the big 5, it equally commands respect in the wild, while being tender with its family (pack).
+The African wild dog is a very interesting animal, and while it is not as popular as the lion or the Big 5 safari animals, it equally commands respect in the wild, while being tender with its family (pack).

 Now, if you happen to go on a safari where wild dogs are present, make sure to have your binoculars ready because you might be lucky enough to witness their legendary hunting skills - or just as they take care of the young adorable pups.

-Additionally, tourism contributes to protecting the game parks and reserves where these animals (and many others) live, so you will be doing something good for the planet.
+Additionally, tourism contributes to protecting the game parks and reserves where these animals (and many others) live, which means you will be doing something good for the planet.